x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/plan-and-deploy.md

 For many organizations, the costs of building a test lab may be high because of the need to duplicate the production environment.
 To reduce the hardware costs associated with a prototype lab, we recommend the use of virtualization by using Hyper-V technologies in Windows Server.
 Hyper-V enables server virtualization, allowing multiple virtual operating systems to run on a single physical machine.

 For more detailed information about Hyper-V, see [Server Virtualization](https://go.microsoft.com/fwlink/p/?LinkId=117704).
-For information about the Microsoft support of production Exchange servers on hardware virtualization software, see [Exchange 2016 system requirements](system-requirements.md#exchange-2016-system-requirements) [Exchange 2019 system requirements](system-requirements.md#exchange-2019-system-requirements)..
+For information about the Microsoft support of production Exchange servers on hardware virtualization software, see [Exchange Server virtualization](virtualization.md).

 ## Deploy Exchange 2016 or Exchange 2019